What is smishing? How to spot + avoid an attack

 Learning about real-life smishing examples can help you understand how to avoid them in your everyday life.

-• Tokyo Olympics, 2020: CYFIRMA detected a smishing campaign targeting Olympics fans by attempting to sell fake event tickets to steal personal and banking information.
+- Tokyo Olympics (2020): Threat intelligence firm CYFIRMA detected a smishing campaign targeting Olympics fans by attempting to sell fake event tickets to steal personal data and banking information.

-To help avoid becoming a victim of a smishing attempt, it’s a good idea to learn the warning signs and smishing protection tips.
+To help protect yourself against a smishing attempt, learn the warning signs and smishing protection tips.

 Smishing attack warning signs